lawrennd/old_talks/_mlai/gaussian-processes.md

 \subsection{Gaussian Process}

-The Gaussian process perspective takes the marginal likelihood of the data to be a joint Gaussian density with a covariance given by
+\notes{The Gaussian process perspective takes the marginal likelihood of the data to be a joint Gaussian density with a covariance given by
 $\kernelMatrix$.
-So the model likelihood is of the form,
+So the model likelihood is of the form,}
 $$
 p(\dataVector|\inputMatrix) =
 \frac{1}{(2\pi)^{\frac{\numData}{2}}|\kernelMatrix|^{\frac{1}{2}}}
 \exp\left(-\frac{1}{2}\dataVector^\top \left(\kernelMatrix+\dataStd^2
 \eye\right)^{-1}\dataVector\right)
 $$
-where the input data, $\inputMatrix$, influences the density through the covariance matrix, $\kernelMatrix$ whose elements are computed through the covariance function, $\kernelScalar(\inputVector,
+\notes{where the input data, $\inputMatrix$, influences the density through the covariance matrix, $\kernelMatrix$ whose elements are computed through the covariance function, $\kernelScalar(\inputVector, \inputVector^\prime)$.}
-\inputVector^\prime)$.

-This means that the negative log likelihood (the objective function) is given by,
+\notes{This means that the negative log likelihood (the objective function) is given by,}
 $$
-E(\boldsymbol{\theta}) = \frac{1}{2} \log |\kernelMatrix|
+\errorFunction(\boldsymbol{\theta}) = \frac{1}{2} \log |\kernelMatrix|
 + \frac{1}{2} \dataVector^\top \left(\kernelMatrix +
 \dataStd^2\eye\right)^{-1}\dataVector
 $$
-where the *parameters* of the model are also embedded in the covariance function, they include the parameters of the kernel (such as lengthscale and variance), and the noise variance, $\dataStd^2$.
+\notes{where the *parameters* of the model are also embedded in the covariance function, they include the parameters of the kernel (such as lengthscale and variance), and the noise variance, $\dataStd^2$.
-Let's create a class in python for storing these variables.
+Let's create a class in python for storing these variables.}

 \loadcode{GP}{mlai}

 \subsection{Making Predictions}

-We now have a probability density that represents functions.
+\notes{We now have a probability density that represents functions.
 How do we make predictions with this density?
 The density is known as a process because it is *consistent*.
-By consistency, here, we mean that the model makes predictions for $\mappingFunctionVector$ that are unaffected by future values of
+By consistency, here, we mean that the model makes predictions for
+$\mappingFunctionVector$ that are unaffected by future values of
 $\mappingFunctionVector^*$ that are currently unobserved (such as test points).
 If we think of $\mappingFunctionVector^*$ as test points, we can still write down a joint probability density over the training observations, $\mappingFunctionVector$ and the test observations,
 $\mappingFunctionVector^*$.
-This joint probability density will be Gaussian, with a covariance matrix given by our covariance function, $\kernelScalar(\inputVector_i,
+This joint probability density will be Gaussian, with a covariance matrix given by our covariance function,
-\inputVector_j)$.
+$\kernelScalar(\inputVector_i, \inputVector_j)$.}
 $$
 \begin{bmatrix}\mappingFunctionVector \\ \mappingFunctionVector^*\end{bmatrix} \sim \gaussianSamp{\zerosVector}{\begin{bmatrix} \kernelMatrix & \kernelMatrix_\ast \\
 \kernelMatrix_\ast^\top & \kernelMatrix_{\ast,\ast}\end{bmatrix}}
 $$
-where here
-$\kernelMatrix$ is the covariance computed between all the training points,
+\notes{where here $\kernelMatrix$ is the covariance computed between all the training points, $\kernelMatrix_\ast$ is the covariance matrix computed between the training points and the test points and
-$\kernelMatrix_\ast$ is the covariance matrix computed between the training points and the test points and $\kernelMatrix_{\ast,\ast}$ is the covariance matrix computed betwen all the tests points and themselves.
-To be clear, let's compute these now for our example, using `x` and `y` for the training data (although `y` doesn't enter the covariance) and `x_pred` as the test locations.
+$\kernelMatrix_{\ast,\ast}$ is the covariance matrix computed betwen all the tests points and themselves.
+To be clear, let's compute these now for our example, using `x` and `y` for the training data (although `y` doesn't enter the covariance) and `x_pred` as the test locations.}

 \code{# set covariance function parameters variance = 16.0